Lately, I faced the task to make a long-term-support (LTS) backup of a FCP X “green screen” video project. I had two constraints:

 You can see the initial situation in the following screen (sorry for the german screenshots):

 At first I create a new combined clip and copy everything, from my original timeline into this new combined clip ‘combined-all’.
-You can create a combined clip from an existing clip or combined clip, and replace the content with the clipboard content.
+You can create a combined clip from an existing clip (or a combined clip), and replace the content with the clipboard content.
 Be sure to position the current video position in the timeline at the beginning of the combined clip before pasting the content.

 Then in your copy, mark everything in the primary storyline and create a new combined clip from it.
 This way, the main green screen content can be separated from all the effects and overlays: